auth0/auth0-flutter/DEVELOPMENT.md

 ## Android Integration tests

-UIAutomator interacts with device emulators, ensure an emulator for Android or iOS is running and accessible before running the tests.
+UIAutomator interacts with device emulators, ensure an emulator for Android is running and accessible before running the tests.

 ### Environment Variables